-Insert cartridges into the I/E station using the Open I/E Slot command on the front panel menu.
+1. Insert cartridges into the I/E station using the Open IE Slot command on the Front Panel Interface (FPI).
 Once the library has performed an inventory of the I/E slots, the user is prompted to assign the inserted cartridges to a partition.
 This assignment can either be performed directly, or postponed until later.